-- 4. The aforesaid complaints were filed by the complainants against the promoter on account of violation of the builder buyer's agreement executed between the parties in respect of said units for not handing over the possession by the due date, seeking award of refund the entire amount along with interest and compensation. - 5.
-It has been decided to treat the said complaints as an application for noncompliance of statutory obligations on the part of the promoter /respondent in terms of section 34(f) of the Act which mandates the authority to ensure compliance of the obligations cast upon the promoters, the allottee(s) and the real estate agents under the Act, the rules and the regulations made thereunder. - 6.
-The facts of all the complaints filed by the complainant(s)/allottee(s)are also similar.
-Out of the above-mentioned case, the particulars of complaint case bearing no. 4829/2020 titled Vinod Kumar V/S Elan Buildcon Pvt.
-Ltd. is being taken as a lead case in order to determine the rights of the allottee(s) qua refund the entire amount along with interest.
+- 4. The aforesaid complaints were filed by the complainants against the promoter on account of violation of the builder buyer's agreement executed between the parties in respect of the subject units for not handing over the possession by the due date as per the terms of the buyer's agreement, thus, seeking refund of the entire amount paid by the complainant- allottees to the promoter along with interest. - 5.
+The Authority has decided to treat the said complaints as an application for non-compliance of statutory obligations on the part of the promoter /respondent in terms of section 34(f) of the Act which mandates the authority to ensure compliance of the obligations cast upon the promoters.

+the allottee(s) and the real estate agents under the Act, the rules and the regulations made thereunder.

+6. The facts of all the complaints filed by the complainant(s)/allottee(s) are also similar.
+Out of the above-mentioned cases, the particulars of complaint case bearing no. 4851/2020 titled as Madhu Sharma V/S Elan Buildcon Pvt.
+Ltd. is being taken as a lead case in order to determine the rights of the allottee(s) qua refund of the entire amount along with interest.